Dyslexia Information

 If your student is enrolled in MISD, and you wish to obtain more information about a dyslexia evaluation, please contact the campus principal or special services at 432-240-1401.

-As defined in TEC §38.003:
+As defined in Texas Education Code (TEC) §38.003:

-The current definition of Dyslexia from the International Dyslexia Association states:
+Definition from the International Dyslexia Association (IDA)

 Click on the link below to read the Texas Education Dyslexia Handbook.
 You will find information regarding procedures explaining Dyslexia and Related Disorders.